kiariendegwa/SDC-Nanodegree-Project-Work/Advanced-lane-detection/AdvancedLaneReport.md

 ![alt text][image3]

 ####2.
 Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-The process involved converting the image to HSV and then isolating the yellow and white lanes from the image.
+The functioning code is contained within the notebook, "Advanced-lane-detection.ipynb" The process involved converting the image to HSV and then isolating the yellow and white lanes from the image (using the functions, "color_mask" and "cv2.bitwise_or").
-These filters where then combined and applied to an input HSV image, the output was consequently turned into the gray image displayed below.
+These filters where then combined and applied to an input HSV image, the output was consequently turned into the gray image as displayed below.

-Sobel filters were also applied onto the image, trial and error was used to determine the adequate rations.
+Sobel filters (using the "abs_sobel_thresh" function) were also applied onto the image, trial and error was used to determine the adequate rations.
 The eventual filter was combined with the yellow and white lane filters described in brief above.

+Again the code base for these transformations is contained within the ipython notebook labelled "Advanced-lane-detection-ipynb".
+The cells performing these color filter and sobel transformations are contained within the cells 12 and 8.
+You can't miss them as they're appropriated labelled within the notebook.

 Here's an example of my yellow and white color filters applied to a birds eye perspective image.
 #Original birds eye view image